-Although all four Biblical gospels report that Joseph of Arimathea buried Jesus’ dead body (Matthew 27:57-61; Mark 15:42:47; Luke 23:50-56; John 19:38-42), there are some skeptics and critics, such as the currently prominent agnostic Biblical “scholar” Bart Ehrman, who deny this fact.
-Experts point out that the more independent witnesses reports of an event are available, the more likely the report is true.
-Matthew and John were disciples of Jesus at the time of his execution and its aftermath.
+Although all four Biblical gospels report Jesus’ burial by Joseph of Arimathea (Matthew 27:57-61; Mark 15:42:47; Luke 23:50-56; John 19:38-42), there are some skeptics and critics, such as the currently prominent agnostic Biblical “scholar” Bart Ehrman, who deny this fact.
+Experts point out that the more independent witnesses reports of an event that are available, the more likely the complete, composite report is true.
+Matthew and John were disciples of Jesus at the time of his execution, and its aftermath.
 So was Peter, who used Mark as his writer of the second Biblical gospel.
-Luke was familiar with “eyewitness reports circulating . . . from the early disciples” and says, “Having carefully investigated everything from the beginning, [he] also decided to write an accurate account” (Luke 1:1-3 NLT).
-So Luke’s gospel was based on eyewitness accounts. read more
+Luke was familiar with “eyewitness reports circulating . . . from the early disciples,” and says, “having carefully investigated everything from the beginning, Ialso decided to write an accurate account” (Luke 1:1-3 NLT).
+So Luke’s gospel was based on accurate eyewitness accounts.read more

 “We have not depended on made-up stories in making known to you the mighty coming of our Lord Jesus Christ.
 With our own eyes we saw his greatness”—2 Peter 1:16 GNB